FOR IMMEDIATE RELEASE

-Water Safety School Presentations Coming to Benzie County
+Water Safety School Presentations this week in Benzie County, MI

-In 2016 the GLSRP is tracking 98 Great Lakes drownings; 46 of those were in Lake Michigan plus 6 more Lake Michigan drowning accidents that were last listed in critical condition.
-Overall since 2010, the GLSRP has tracked 536 Great Lakes drownings.
+In 2016 the GLSRP tracked 98 Great Lakes drownings; 46 of those were in Lake Michigan plus 6 more Lake Michigan drowning accidents that were last listed in critical condition.
+Overall since 2010, the GLSRP has tracked over 536 Great Lakes drownings.
 Full statistics here.

-In 2017 the GLSRP will be returning the week of March 20 – 24, to perform Great Lakes Water Safety School Presentations in Benzie County.
+This week the GLSRP will be performing Great Lakes Water Safety School Presentations in Benzie County.

 Paul Oliver Memorial Hospital in Frankfort, Michigan applied for the grant to fund these presentations through the State of Michigan, Bureau of EMS, Trauma and Preparedness.

 “Benzie County is located on the edge of Lake Michigan with multiple lakes, rivers and streams,” said Barbara Smith, RN, Trauma Program Manager.
 “Despite 63% of the county being under water, it was noted that there was no formal water safety education in the schools and no community pool.”

 “These grant funds were requested to begin developing and implementing a broad based effort to bring water safety education to all of our school children,” Smith added.

 “Drowning continues to be a neglected public health issue [according to a 2015 World Health Organization (WHO) report] and we know that it needs to be part of the school curriculum and addressed year round,” said Dave Benjamin, GLSRP executive director.

 “Unfortunately water safety and drowning survival is not common sense.
 It’s a silent epidemic that gets very little proactive funding or attention.”